Utah Child Custody Lawyer

 A child’s preference is just one factor that the court may consider.
 The court will also consider how integrated the child is into the community at either parent’s home, whether a parent has experienced frequent changes in residence and a parent’s support network.

 Get in Touch with Our Child Custody Lawyers in Utah

-Our child custody attorneys at Pearson Butler are positioned to serve the entire state of Utah and offer a free initial consultation to help you learn more about what to expect in your custody case.
+Our child custody attorneys at Pearson Butler are positioned to serve the entire state of Utah.
+Schedule a consultation to help you learn more about what to expect in your custody case.